Data and methodology

 5. Export (export_parquet.py)

-After every successful load (and on every cron run, even if no new file was available), the Parquet exporter rewrites comext_export.parquet.
-This guarantees the file Power BI consumes always reflects the current state of PostgreSQL.
+After every successful load (and on every cron run, even if no new file was available), the Parquet exporter rewrites comext_export.parquet alongside the two dimension files.
+This guarantees that the artefacts the trade radar consumes always reflect the current state of PostgreSQL.

 Schedule & idempotency

-The cron job cron_weekly.sh runs every Monday at 06:00 CEST:
+The cron job cron_weekly.sh runs every Monday at 06:00 CEST and chains three pipeline stages before rebuilding the downstream sites:

 python3 run_etl.py --year 2025 --month 3 --force